berkerpeksag/notes/books/coders-at-work.md

   searching through a list of ten elements, who cares?
 But if it's a big data structure then it should have been done with a binary search.
 And so it's really not very pretty to do it in a linear form.
+* **Seibel:** I heard about a computer science department where in the tutor's office they had a stuffed animal and the rule was you had to explain your problem to the stuffed animal before you could bother tutor. *"OK,  Mr. Bear, here's the thing I'm working on and here's my approach--aha!
+There it is."*
+* Big mistake: don't tell people how fast something is going to be *before* you've implemented it.
+* ...then I thought I could implement this abstract machine in C so I started writing my first-ever C. And Mike Williams came along and looked at my C and said, *"This is the worst C I've ever seen in my entire life.
+This is appallingly bad."*

 ## Peter Norvig